veganaize/closure-compiler/Using-NTI-(new-type-inference).md

 It is possible to avoid this warning by not passing the `this` argument to `goog.array.forEach`, see issue #994 for an example.

+In some cases adding the annotation `@this {myType.Foo}` can solve this warning.
+See [an email on the closure compiler list of Oct 19, 2015](https://groups.google.com/d/msg/closure-compiler-discuss/22FsLdUCWbs/t1dq0-nWAgAJ) for an example of this.
+That example involves defining a function operating on `this` inside a constructor.

 ### mis-spelled property names and `@struct`